jahid-razan/Dashboards/README.md

-        • The sql code that is used to show the out of stock trends per sales class can be found [here](https://github.com/jahidrazan/Codes/blob/main/Purchase%20Overview%20Dashboard_code_to_calculate_out_of_stock_percentage.sql).
+ ##### The sql code that is used to show the out of stock trends per sales class can be found [here] (https://github.com/jahidrazan/Codes/blob/main/Purchase%20Overview%20Dashboard_code_to_calculate_out_of_stock_percentage.sql).

-        • sql code for calculating stock magento and stock hbs can be found [here](https://github.com/jahidrazan/Codes/blob/main/sql%20code%20for%20calculating%20stock%20magento%20and%20stock%20hbs.sql)
+ #### sql code for calculating stock magento and stock hbs can be found [here](https://github.com/jahidrazan/Codes/blob/main/sql%20code%20for%20calculating%20stock%20magento%20and%20stock%20hbs.sql)

-        • sql code for calculating inbound, ordered and backorder value can be found [here](https://github.com/jahidrazan/Codes/blob/main/sql%20code%20for%20calculating%20the%20value%20of%20inbound%2C%20ordered%20and%20backorder%20value.sql)
+ ####sql code for calculating inbound, ordered and backorder value can be found [here](https://github.com/jahidrazan/Codes/blob/main/sql%20code%20for%20calculating%20the%20value%20of%20inbound%2C%20ordered%20and%20backorder%20value.sql)